 Baobabs In Madagascar-The mother of the forest

-The Baobab is an emblematic tree of Madagascar, characterising the landscape of the south and west of the island.
+The Baobab is an emblematic tree of Madagascar, characterizing the landscape of the south and west of the island.
 This majestic tree is impressive when seen in real life with its huge, smooth-barked trunk and dizzying height.
 There are six species recorded in the world and eight of them are endemic to Madagascar.
 This large tree can reach up to 30 meters in height, with its very particular appearance.
-The trunk can measure up to 9 metres in diameter and 30 metres in circumference
+The trunk can measure up to 9 meters in diameter and 30 meters in circumference

 What are the characteristics of the baobabs of Madagascar?

 Baobab leaves are unique because they only appear for a short period of time.
 Indeed, baobabs get rid of their leaves during the dry season to avoid water decrease and these flowers are just wonderful.
-They appear in several stamens of different colours, from white to yellow to the red colour.
+They appear in several stamens of different colors, from white to yellow to the red color.
 As for flowering, it varies depending on the species.